home-assistant/home-assistant.io/source/_components/deconz.markdown

 ## {% linkable_title Remote control devices%}

-Remote controls (ZHASwitch category) will be exposed as events named 'deconz_event' with a payload of 'id' and 'event'.
+Remote controls (ZHASwitch category) will be not be exposed as a regular entity, but as events named 'deconz_event' with a payload of 'id' and 'event'.
 Id will be the device name from deCONZ and Event will be the momentary state of the switch.
-An extra entity battery sensor will be created to show battery levels of switch.
+However, a sensor entity will be created that shows the battery level of the switch as reported by deCONZ, named sensor.device_name_battery_level.

 Typical values for switches, the event codes are 4 numbers where the first and last number are of interest here.